denis19973/send-and-wait-protocol-emulator/README.md

 - Network module will take arguments such as the BER (Bit Error Rate), average delay per packet, and will also have a configuration file specifying IP addresses and port numbers for the transmitter and receiver.

-- The test document should have screen shots validating all of the protocol characteristics (examples: successful transactions, retransmissions, timeouts etc.) that have been implemented.
-Maybe also add Wireshark captures!